Common symptoms of stress include:

 - Write down a list of things that are currently a source of worry or concern (again, there is something about writing this down that makes the technique significantly more effective).
 After doing so, careful look at the list and ask yourself two questions about everything on your list:

-a.
-In the grand scheme of things, how critical is this?
+- In the grand scheme of things, how critical is this?

-b.
-Can I just choose not to do this? (often life gets crowded by the pressure to do too many things, and a common “to do” may be something you feel obligated to do, although you would rather not).
+- Can I just choose not to do this? (often life gets crowded by the pressure to do too many things, and a common “to do” may be something you feel obligated to do, although you would rather not).
 You have a right to simply tell a person, “I’m under a lot of stress.
 I know I said I would do it, but I am just too busy (or overwhelmed)…I hope you can understand.”
 Most people experiencing severe stress have certain important issues that they must deal with, but also have a long to do list.
 This technique is about lightening your load by saying no to or eliminating unnecessary tasks.

-- Adaptive outlets: bottled up feelings can directly cause stress symptoms.
+Bottled up feelings can directly cause stress symptoms.
 Talking openly to a friend, family member or therapist about the underlying emotions (for example, angry feelings, grief, etc.) can often significantly reduce stress.
 Even if this does not lead to a solution for the particular problem, simply being honest, open and getting things off your chest often reduces stress symptoms.
 Another adaptive outlet is exercise.

-- Improving sleep: many people are chronically sleep deprived, and anxiety itself can interfere with sleep (both causing initial insomnia and reducing the amount of time spent in slow wave [deep, restorative] sleep).
+Many people are chronically sleep deprived, and anxiety itself can interfere with sleep (both causing initial insomnia and reducing the amount of time spent in slow wave [deep, restorative] sleep).
 It has been clearly established that effective emotional regulation and good cognitive functioning require an adequate amount of slow wave sleep.
 The highest-yield approaches to getting more quality sleep include: